Automation practices in Agile Software Development have an important role. But what about Agile outside IT? What to automate? How to automate?

 Automation practices are so important that even when Lean and/or Agile are adopted outside IT, their fundamental benefit cannot be ignored.

-All the tasks that involve creating new solutions, designing new things, and more in general using human creativity and ingenuity, are not good candidates for automation.
-Nor are those tasks that involve exploring, experimenting, discovering, guessing, and more in general those that require using human imagination, intuition, and insights.
+All the tasks that involve creating new solutions, designing new things, and more in general those that require human creativity and ingenuity, imagination, and intuition, are not good candidates for automation.
+Nor are those tasks that involve exploring, experimenting, discovering, guessing.

-Also, all the tasks that involve making sense of things collectively, building and reaching consensus, dealing with human beliefs and values and principles, dealing with power or emotions, taking important decisions, they are not good candidates for automation either.
+Also, all the tasks that involve making sense of things collectively, building and reaching consensus and taking decisions, dealing with human beliefs, dealing with power or emotions, are not good candidates for automation either.